 Parental guidance is advised.

 Judge Wilcox popped some high blood pressure pills in his mouth as he observed his visitor from across his desk.
 Beads of sweat formed on his forehead amidst the cold room even though he was doing his best to remain calm.
-It was unsettling to have him in the building, much less in his office, a man renowned and feared for his investigative skills.
+It was unsettling to have him in the building, much less in his office, a man renowned for his investigative skills.

 He was on to him, but he was in his office, the judge thought, not at the attorney general’s office, doing the needful.

 He wanted a deal.

 ‘Am I right, Judge Wilcox?’ his visitor asked, with his elbows on the desk and his palms crossed in front of him.